ClintKan/microblog_VPC_deployment/README.md

    </div>

    Furthermore is what happens once the **_setup.sh_** is run.
-In the setup script is the invokation to remote (via SSH) into the Application server to then execute/run the **_start_app.sh_** script.
-On running the
+In the setup script is the invokation to remote (via SSH) into the Application server to then execute/run the
-   **_start_app.sh_**, this repo is then cloned again on to the Application server, a virtual environment created, the app's re-requisites for smooth runnning installed and the then the app itself launched.
+   **_start_app.sh_** script.
+On running the **_start_app.sh_**, this repo is then cloned again on to the Application server, a virtual environment created, the app's re requisites for smooth runnning installed and the then the app itself launched.
 It is successful when the app is accessible via the public IP address of the Web Server - why? see

       <div align="center">